Blog

 What is a self-breast exam?

-There is a lot of terminology out there about self-breast exams versus breast self-awareness versus clinical breast exam.
+There is a lot of terminology out there about self-breast exams versus breast self-awareness versus clinical breast exams.
 This can be super confusing!

 To summarize the American College of Obstetricians and Gynecologists: